Kumano Kodo

 - Breakfast is included each morning.
 Usually it is Japanese, but sometimes a western option is available.

 The tap water in the Kumano area is of very high quality.
-We recommend you bring your own bottles and refill each morning.
+We recommend you bring your own bottles or bladder and refill each morning.

 Luggage transfer is included for all Kumano Kodo Hikes.
 Each guest is allowed one bag up to 20kg.
 Bags are left at reception each morning by about 8.30am, then picked up and taken to our next accommodation.
 You only need to carry a day pack while hiking.